-The Agency is required to complete, including nil returns, and email Appendix B 'Revisions to Prime Data for Changes in Financial Statements and Note Disclosures' to agencyinfo@treasury.nsw.gov.au by 17 August 2022.
-Any errors or adjustments identified subsequently must be advised to Treasury no later than 1 day after you identify adjustments and/or errors in aggregate, above \$5 million.
+The Agency is required to complete, including nil returns, the Prime module "Update to the Preliminary Annual Return" (former Appendix B form) to report changes in Financial Statements and Note Disclosures by 17 August 2023.
+Any errors or adjustments identified subsequently must be advised to Treasury no later than 1 day after the Agency identify adjustments and/or errors in aggregate, above \$5 million.
 This includes compensating (offsetting) errors greater than \$5 million even if the net impact is less than \$5 million.
+Agencies will have to request TSFR to push the submitted "Update to the Preliminary Annual Return" back to First Pass for agencies to review and re-submit the update.
 If the adjustment/error is less than \$5 million, even if it is material to your Agency, there is no need to advise Treasury.
 However, it must be corrected in the Agency's Final Annual Return.

-We encourage the submission of identified errors prior to the deadline date, so that any adjustments will not constitute an error to the Total State Sector accounts submitted to the Audit Office of New South Wales.
+We encourage the submission of identified errors prior to the original deadline date of 1 August, so that any adjustments will not constitute an error to the Total State Sector accounts submitted to the Audit Office of New South Wales.